 I guess you are here because you have high blood pressure.
 Perhaps you are concerned about the effects of medications in lowering hypertension, or have had a bad experience with medications you have used for it.

-I guess you have high blood pressure.
-And you are concerned about the effect of medication in lowering hypertension.
-So you are looking for how to lower blood pressure naturally.
+So you are looking at other ways to lower blood pressure naturally.
 That’s why you are here… Right!

 I feel you.
 I was diagnosed with HBP in my late thirties.
 Honestly, I wasn’t really surprised by the diagnosis.

 My dad had hypertension.
 Unfortunately, he died of an enlarged heart caused by blood pressure medications.

 I didn’t want to end up like my dad.
 And in my own case, the two drugs that my doctor prescribed didn’t even lower my numbers.

 Coupled with the fact that they (the medicines) gave me terrible side effects.